-Optimise your ads: When you create a responsive display ad by uploading different assets into Google Ads, Google uses a machine learning model to determine the optimal combination of assets for each ad slot based on predictions built from your performance history.
+- Optimise your ads: When you create a responsive display ad by uploading different assets into Google Ads, Google's machine learning model determines the optimal combination of assets for each ad slot based on your performance history.

-Broader reach: Multiple assets can be uploaded per asset type (e.g. multiple headlines, logos, videos and images).
-The ads that Google assembles automatically adjust their size, appearance and format to fit just about any available ad space.
-For example, a responsive display ad might show as a native banner ad on one site and a dynamic text ad on another.
+- Broader reach: You can upload multiple assets per asset type (for example, multiple headlines, logos, videos and images).
+Google Ads will automatically adjust the size, appearance and format of your ads to fit just about any available ad space.
+For example, a responsive display ad might show as a banner ad on one site and a dynamic text ad on another.

-Add videos to your responsive display ads to help maximise your reach on the Display Network.
-Your videos will be shown instead of images whenever Google Ads determines that videos could drive better performance for you.
+- Use with videos: You can also add videos to your responsive display ads to help maximise your reach on the Display Network.
+Videos are shown instead of images whenever Google Ads determines that your videos could drive better performance.

-Can be used with dynamic remarketing: You can make your responsive display ads support dynamic remarketing by attaching a feed to your campaigns.
-Responsive ads show personalised content to customers from a feed you control and add to your campaign.
+- Use with feeds: Responsive ads show personalised content (including ads with products that people already viewed on your website or app) to customers from a feed you add and control.
 If you add a feed to your campaign, your ads will show in both dynamic and static formats.
-Learn more about creating feeds for your responsive display ads
+Learn more about creating feeds for your responsive display ads.

 Uploaded display ads